Billions of Brood X cicadas set to emerge in parts of Eastern US for first time in 17 years: What to know

 When will the cicadas emerge?

 The return of the cicadas typically starts around mid-May (though it could come earlier) and runs through late June.
-It is, needless to say, a wild spectacle.
-Some people view the insect invasion as an annoyance, while others welcome it as a wonder of nature.
-Some in the latter category even travel around the US to cicada emergence areas to experience the sights and sounds annually and help scientists map cicadas.
+It is, needless to say, a spectacle.
+Some people view the insects as an annoyance, but others welcome them as a remarkable wonder of nature.
+Some in the latter category even regularly travel around the US to cicada emergence areas to experience the sights and sounds and help scientists map cicadas.

 A free app called Cicada Safari, available for iOS and Android, lets the cicada-curious record periodical-cicada sightings.
 They can also record sightings at the websites Cicada Mania and iNaturalist, a joint initiative of the California Academy of Sciences and the National Geographic Society.
 Cicada mapping helps scientists verify periodical the insects' life cycles, as well as broods' relationships to one another, to gain a better understanding of biodiversity, biogeography and behavior and ecology.

-The bugs are harmless, Parsons stresses, and typically don't come indoors, though they do gather on outside walls.
+The insects are harmless.
+They don't sting or bite, and typically don't come indoors, Parsons stresses, though they do gather on outside walls.

 "The only way they could get inside is accidentally flying in through an open door or window, or because they had landed on a person who then carried them inside unnoticed," Parsons says.